timjmitchell/ai-workflow-kit/README.md

 ### What Gets Added

-After running `workflow init`, your project will have:
+After running `workflow init` (IDE or shell), your project will have:

 **Claude Code Commands** (`.claude/commands/`):
 - `/prime` - Prime Claude with context about your codebase